yaksas443/adversaryemulation.github.io/ctf-taxfirstlabz-red-team-adversary-emulation-101.md

 - Download the VM from the above link and extract the Zip file.
 - Import / Open OVF with VMWare Player or VMWare Workstation or VirtualBox
 - Run the VM
-- The VM is configured to run in an isolate network (internal network in VirtualBox and LAN Segment in VMWare).
+- The VM is configured to run in an isolate network (internal network in VirtualBox or LAN Segment in VMWare).
+This is by design and will keep your host machine and network safe.
 - Once the VM is running, it can be accessed at the IP address 192.168.0.152.
 - To access the Tax Firt Labz website (http://taxfirstlabz.xyz) create the following entry in the /etc/hosts file on your attacking machine (Kali Linux, Parrot OS etc.):
  ``` 192.168.0.152     taxfirstlabz.xyz ```